Jkierem/ui-test/README.md

 ## Important Notes and possible improvements

+- Jazzi is based on haskell patterns so if you are going to look into it, you know what to expect.
 - Redux was setup but ended up unused.
 There was a plan to use it to store some i18n data but since i18n was not implemented, then the idea was scrapped.
 To see implementation look at past commits.
 - usePromise and useAsyncState were used during development for fetching data but removed due to becoming unused.
 - I18n was intented but due to time constraints it was not.
 The plan was to use i18next and redux to add i18n to the page.